 - Marijuana Causes Learning and Memory Impairments from the journal Neurobiology.

 - By 2013 the Denver Post still hasn't come out of their stupor but at least they've noticed the fog.
 Sad but important insights on the long lasting harm from smoking pot as described by a professor from the University of Colorado's School of Pharmacy and Pharmaceutical Sciences.
-(Notice though the Post uncritically quoting a pot dealer who speaks of his customers as "patients".)
+(Notice the Post uncritically quoting a pot dealer who speaks of his customers as his "patients".)